matthewbowling123/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was easy but it really only existed to get us used to the new Pico and refresh our knowledge on CPython.
-This was a very fun assignment.
-It was a real learning expierience

 ## Launchpad countdown